HeroPointConsulting/heartlandheatingair-website/README.md

 npm install
 ```

-### Email Setup (Required for Contact Forms)
+### Email & reCAPTCHA Setup (Required for Contact Forms)

-Before running the application, you need to set up email functionality:
+Before running the application, you need to set up email functionality and reCAPTCHA:

 1. **Copy the environment template:**